fireblue95/Arm-app-installation-pacakage/README.md

-# Arm-app-installation-pacakage
 Arm-app-installation-pacakage
- * Arm-pythorch-pacakage for cuda compute capability
+===

+Installation packages for the arm system.

 * Install Jtop
 * Install PyTorch and Torchvision
-* Setting the VNC
+* Setting the VNC Server